Collision Course – Teen Addiction Epidemic Documentary

 Or watch the entire 27-minute documentary here: Watch the 27-minute Collision Course documentary here.

-You can also purchase Collision Course here at the KVIE website.
+You can also watch the full 26-minute long Collision Course documentary here at the KVIE website.

 Download “Navigating the Teen Years: a Parent’s Handbook for Raising Healthy Teens” to help guide your teens to a healthy life.